Configure SEM to monitor firewalls for unauthorized access

 This example describes how to configure a Cisco PIX and IOS connector on your SEM Manager.

-- In the SEM Events Console, navigate to Node > Manager Connectors.
+- On the SEM Console, navigate to Node > Manager Connectors.

 - Find the connector to configure.
 Type part of the connector name (Cisco PIX) in the search box, or use the filter menus in the Refine Results pane.